WIPACrepo/keycloak-rest-services/README.md

 2. It can expire entries automatically with TTL Indexes.
 3. Tailable cursors allow "watching" changes in real time.

-Once approval has been granted, the action will then be applied to KeyCloak.
+Once approval has been granted, the action will then be applied to Keycloak.

 ## Running Tests